 In addition to competing for new clients, we also compete to acquire patent assets.
-Our primary competitors in the market for patent assets are varied and include other entities that seek to accumulate patent assets, including NPEs such as Acacia Research and PanOptis.
-Many of our current or potential competitors have longer operating histories and significantly greater financial resources than we have.
-In addition, many NPEs that compete with us to acquire patent assets have complicated corporate structures that include a large number of subsidiaries, so it is difficult for us to know who the ultimate parent entity is and how much capital the related entities have available to acquire patent assets.
+Our primary competitors in the market for patent assets are varied and include other entities that seek to accumulate patent assets, including NPEs such as Acacia Research, PanOptis, and Dominion Harbor.
+In addition, many NPEs that compete with us to acquire patent assets have complicated corporate structures that include a large number of subsidiaries, so it is difficult for us to know how much capital the related entities have available to acquire patent assets.
 We also face competition for patent assets from operating companies, including operating companies that are current or prospective clients.
 Many of these operating companies have significantly greater financial resources than we have and can acquire patent assets at prices that we may not be able to pay.

 In addition, the discovery services market is highly fragmented, extremely competitive, and continually changing as technology and the legal and regulatory environments evolve around the world.
-Our competitors include larger businesses that offer a distinct discovery service offering such as DTI Global, KrolLDiscovery, Consilio, and FTI Consulting.
+Our competitors include larger businesses that offer a distinct discovery service offering such as DTI Global, Kroll Discovery, Consilio, and FTI Consulting.
 We also compete with smaller regional discovery services businesses as well as discovery services practices inside large and mid-sized law firms and professional services firms.
 Many of our competitors in this market have a greater national and international presence, as well as have a significantly greater number of personnel, financial, technical, and marketing resources.
 In addition, these competitors may generate greater revenues and have greater name recognition than we do.